AvaDSP/webapp/README.md

 # AvaDSP web app
-An interactive digital signal processing (DSP) application for designing filters, estimating power spectral density, generating waveforms, and more.
+An interactive controls & signal processing web app that performs:
+- Design and visualization of digital filters
+- Hybrid simulation of dynamic systems
+- Power spectral density estimation

 ## Filter Design
 The application supports designing digital filters using the following methods: